 While fibreglass has numerous advantages, it’s not a catch-all material.
 Below are some of its cons which you should also consider when buying this type of kit:

 Fibreglass can break or crack during impact or when too much force is applied.
 As such you need to be very careful about handling the kit while being installed.
-You also need to be mindful of your driving especially during parking where your fibreglass bumper kit may hit the gutter or other obstacles.
+You also need to be mindful of your driving, especially during parking where your fibreglass bumper kit may hit the gutter or other obstacles.

 Fibreglass kits are handmade and don’t have the same precision as their machine-made counterparts.
-Hence, you may not get the precise fit finish between your kit and car’s exterior.
+Hence, you may not get the precise fit finish between your kit and the car’s exterior.
 To prevent this issue, make sure you buy branded fibreglass kits like GRACER, CWestin, Greddy, Bomex, Wings West etc. as they offer better fitment, instead of the cheaper unbranded ones.
-You can also hire or ask the help of a professional body kit installer for best results.
+You can also hire or ask for the help of a professional body kit installer for the best results.

-While fibreglass’ rigidity is a boon, it’s also a bane.
+While fibreglass rigidity is a boon, it’s also a bane.
 The inflexible frame can be tough to adjust during the installation process.
 As such, you or the body shop may need to spend a bit of time and effort to install it smoothly.

 Image Credit: LMPerformance.com

 Fibreglass is still the most popular material used for body kits because it offers many advantages and only a few disadvantages.
-However, other types of body kits also have their own pros that sometimes edge out fibreglass.
+However, other types of body kits also have their pros that sometimes edge out fibreglass.